7 Easy Ways Retirees Can Earn Money From Home

 Final Thoughts

-There are plenty of work-from-home options If you want to make some extra money or find something to keep you busy during retirement.
+There are plenty of work-from-home options if you want to make some extra money or find something to keep you busy during retirement.
+Plus, a part-time job can contribute to feelings of fulfillment or help you spark a new passion.
 From child care and accounting to tutoring and sewing, the options are endless.

 If you want to learn more about how to prepare for retirement, check out our guide to finance for seniors.